 “The use of wood was a natural choice when considering the programmatic requirements and site conditions which defined this project.
-The goal was to create a healing environment which leveraged the physical and psychological benefits of engaging with the natural world.
-Not only did the building achieve this by orienting itself to its densely forested context, but also by extensively integrating and expressing wood in its structure and finishes”.
+The goal was to create a healing environment that leveraged the physical and psychological benefits of engaging with the natural world.
+Not only did the building achieve this by orienting itself to its densely forested context, but also by extensively integrating and expressing wood in its structure and finishes.”

-Peter Johannknecht, Principal
+Peter Johannknecht, Principal, Cascadia Architecture